culshoefer/codeCurriculum-gitbook/chapter1.md

 There you go!
 Now, you saw the `#` after our line of code?
 This is a so-called *comment*.
 Comments are useful when you want to write something about the code.
 The Python interpreter will find the `#` and from that point onwards, it will just ignore everything entered in this line.

-Despite the difference to Mathematics, there are still things that apply.
+Speaking of the difference to Mathematics, there is another one.
 Try out multiplication:
 ```python
 >>> print(4 * 5)
 20
 ```
 This works fine.
-But what is with division?
+But what about division?
 ```python
 >>> print(4 / 5)
 0
 ```
 Huh.
 What happened here?
 Well.
-Normal division in Python just slices off what would be after the dot in a division.
+Normal division in Python simply slices off what would be after the dot in a division.
 This is because Python variables have something called *type*.
 We say a **variable is of a certain type**.

 ##Python types
-We have already seen the type of whole numbers, i.e. 5, 3, 9, 14275855431 or -3014.
-These numbers are called **integers**.
+We have already seen whole numbers, i.e. 5, 3, 9, 14275855431 or -3014.
+These numbers are of type **integer** (or *int*).
 Similarly, Python has numbers with positions after the dot, so-called **floating-point numbers** (computer scientists call them *float*).
 The good thing about division with floats is that Python is able to do division with positions after the dot.
 Already, we see that Python tries to understand the statements that we write and interpret them in the most intelligent way it can: If a variable is of type **integer**, division stops before the dot, otherwise,the result is no integer any more!
 Similarly with floats: Division with floats will always (actually, only in most cases) ending in floats.
 ```python
 >>> print(4.0 / 5)
 0.8